Pulse Shaping for Superconducting Qubits: Introduction

 We examine some of the key hardware components involved in pulse shaping and how systematic errors and miscalibration distort the pulses, thereby reducing the fidelity of the quantum gate operation.
 We then extend the discussion to two-qubit operations.
 In contrast to the single-qubit case, simple pulse schemes are insufficient due to the presence of always-on interactions and additional error channels arising from a fixed, capacitively coupled transmon qubit architecture.
 We consider the cross-resonance (CR) gate, part of the native gate set for the fixed, capacitively coupled transmon architecture \cite{rigetti2010fully,chow2011simple}, which has emerged as a leading approach for scalable superconducting quantum processors.

+Existing reviews serve complementary purposes but are aimed at audiences different from the one considered here.
+Comprehensive reviews such as those by Krantz et al.\cite{superconducting_review} provide an excellent overview of superconducting quantum computing, spanning qubit design, coherence, control, calibration, and readout.
+Their breadth, however, necessarily limits the depth with which pulse shaping itself can be developed as a teaching topic.
+Other reviews, such as those by Huang et al.\cite{huang2020superconducting}, emphasize superconducting-qubit architectures and readout mechanisms rather than the principles of pulse engineering.
+At the other end of the spectrum lie the original research papers that introduced pulse-shaping techniques, including the pioneering works of Motzoi et al.\cite{motzoi2009simple}.
+These articles present mathematically rigorous derivations and optimization strategies intended primarily for researchers already familiar with driven quantum systems, rotating frames, microwave control hardware, and effective Hamiltonians.

+As a result, students are often introduced to pulse-shaping methods as a collection of successful engineering techniques without first developing a coherent understanding of why those techniques emerge from the underlying physics.
+They may learn that Gaussian pulses reduce spectral leakage, that DRAG suppresses leakage errors, or that echoed cross-resonance sequences improve two-qubit gates, yet the common physical principles linking these developments often remain implicit.

-Instead of an exposition of a new gate implementation or control pulse idea, we aim to present a cohesive discussion of introductory ideas in a pedagogical manner.
-The structure of this article is as follows.
-In Sec. \ref{sec3}, we introduce the basic principles of pulse shaping, beginning with Rabi oscillations in a two-level system \cite{rabi1937space} and proceeding to a three-level analysis using the Magnus expansion, which motivates the DRAG protocol.
+This article addresses that pedagogical gap by providing a conceptual bridge between the abstract quantum gates encountered in introductory quantum computing courses and their physical implementation in superconducting qubits.
+Rather than presenting individual pulse-engineering techniques as isolated protocols, we organize the discussion around the common framework of Hamiltonian engineering and systematic error suppression.
+In Sec. \ref{sec3}, we introduce the basic principles of pulse shaping, beginning with Rabi oscillations in a two-level system \cite{rabi1937space}.
+We progressively introduce finite-bandwidth effects, leakage in weakly anharmonic systems, and proceeding to a three-level analysis using the Magnus expansion, which motivates the DRAG protocol.
 In Sec. \ref{sec4}, we discuss the hardware components involved in pulse generation, along with common sources of control errors arising from imperfect signal synthesis.
 Finally, in Sec. \ref{sec5}, we examine two-qubit gates, focusing on the pulse-engineering strategies required for high-fidelity cross-resonance operations.
+Throughout, each successive technique is motivated as a natural response to the error channels identified in the preceding analysis.